side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2013/2013-11-20-juc-call-for-volunteers-to-join-the-organizing-committee-and-venues.md

 ---
 :layout: post
-:title: 'JUC: Call for Volunteers to Join the Organizing Committee (and Venues!)'
+:title: "JUC: Call for Volunteers to Join the Organizing Committee (and Venues!)"
 :nodeid: 447
 :created: 1384963200
 :tags:
   - general
   - feedback
   - juc
 :author: kohsuke
 ---

 This is a guest post from Alyssa Tong, who drives JUC organizations around the world.

 <hr>

 If you missed JUC Palo Alto on Oct 23, 2013 the [videos are now available](http://www.cloudbees.com/jenkins/juc2013/juc2013-palo-alto-abstracts.cb).

 We are off to planning JUC 2014.
 It is hard to believe this will be the 4th annual JUC in the Bay Area.
 The growth in the Jenkins community since the first JUC is astounding.

 Every year we are in search of a larger venue to accommodate the larger crowd.
 For 2014, the challenge of finding a venue for a capacity of 500+ attendees at a low cost will prove even more daunting.
 We would love to hear your suggestions for low cost venues (in the Bay Area) so that we may continue to keep entry cost low while providing convenience and the highest level of Jenkins education to attendees.
 Please send suggestion(s) to [events@lists.jenkins-ci.org](mailto:events@lists.jenkins-ci.org)